The Driven: History

-The band recorded their first demo at Limerick's Xeric studios under the keen eye of Pearse Gilmore, who later went on to help The Cranberries secure their first recording contract.
+The band recorded their first demo at Limerick's Xeric studios by Pearse Gilmore, who later went on to help The Cranberries secure their first recording contract.
 Over the next few years the band changed lineup and recorded demo tracks at Xeric studios but attracted little other than local interest.

 Circa 1989-90 Brendan and "The Drive" travelled to Elephant and Castle in South London under the management of Niall Mooney where they played a series of Gigs.
 On discovering there was already a UK based Band called The Drive Niall added the "N" to the name to create the first official version of The Driven.
 The first gig with the new name was in a pub in The Elephant and Castle where they were told they could play after the last booked Band had finished if they were quick.
 After the main Band had completed their set the lights went on.
 The Driven hurriedly set up on stage with the help of the sound Engineer a young man by the name of Graham Spink an ex member of the cult band Medium Medium (Hungry so Angry)and sound man for Al Jourgensen's industrial metal band "Ministry", and started their set while the audience were in the process of leaving the venue.
 The first song was "Attitude".
 The impact of this powerful song and Brendans energy stopped the audience in their tracks and they started to return to watch this unknown band play their set.
 One of the members of the audience who remembered their name was an unknown Band Manager by the name of Rick Lennox later to manage Daisy Chainsaw and as an A&R manager to sign "Skunk Anansie" to One Little Indian.
 After this final gig the Driven disappeared back to County Limerick.